1. From winner to robber

 But a family court judge ruled that keeping the lottery prize a secret violated asset disclosure laws that apply in divorce cases.
 So, the judge awarded the entire $1.3 million in winnings to the husband.

 You don't need to wait for a windfall to start investing.
-One popular app helps you get into investing using just your spare change.
+One popular app helps you get into investing using just your "spare change" from everyday purchases.

 10. The broken borrower